NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

         Image ID:      nvcr.io/nvaie/vgpu-guest-driver@sha256:a1b7d2c8e1bad9bb72d257ddfc5cec341e790901e7574ba2c32acaddaaa94625
       ...

+   The nvidia-peermem-ctr container is present only if you were required to specify the ``driver.rdma.enabled=true`` argument when you installed the Operator.

 #.
-Confirm that the nvidia-peermem-ctr container successfully loaded the nvidia-peermem kernel module:
+Optional: Confirm that the nvidia-peermem-ctr container successfully loaded the nvidia-peermem kernel module:

    .. code-block:: console